For urgent consular assistance call

 More information:

-If you're travelling via Canada, you'll need an eTA (Electronic Travel Authorisation) for Canada.
-Transit arrangements through Canada due to COVID-19 are strictly enforced.
+If you're travelling via Canada, you'll need an ETA (Electronic Travel Authorisation) for Canada.
+Transit requirements for Canada are strictly enforced.

 More information: